tomasz-lisowski/scraw-c/README.md

 1. Make sure to clone recursively so all dependencies are checked out.
 2. If on Linux, install `libpcsclite-dev` and `libpcsclite1`.
 Windows and macOS doesn't need anything extra.
 3. Run `make` to build the scraw library.

+Take a look at the example to see how to use the library in a project.
+It basically comes down to linking with the generated static library and a PC/SC library for the platform used (WinSCard on Windows, PCSC-lite on Linux/Mac).